moov-io/achgateway/docs/goals.md

 # Project Goals

-achgateway is an automated service for uploading and downloading Nacha formatted ACH files to FTP/SFTP servers.
-This service accepts valid Nacha files across multiple interfaces and will optimize them to upload to an ODFI.

-Several other features of achgateway include:
+ACHGateway streamlines the process of handling Automated Clearing House (ACH) transactions by automating the upload and download of ACH files formatted according to Nacha standards.
+Designed to facilitate secure and efficient transactions, this service supports FTP/SFTP server interactions and is engineered to accept and optimize valid Nacha files for seamless integration with an Originating Depository Financial Institution (ODFI).

+## Key Features

+ACHGateway is built with a focus on flexibility, efficiency, and security, offering a range of features designed to enhance the ACH file handling process:

-- Extensible submission of ACH files (and partial requests) for upload at cutoff times
+- **Extensible Submissions:** Supports the submission of ACH files, including partial requests, for timely uploads according to cutoff schedules.
-- Merging pending files together for optimized network usage and pricing by required times during the day
+- **File Merging:** Combines pending files to minimize network bandwidth and optimize costs, aligning with specific time requirements throughout the day.
-- Custom filename templating on uploaded files and non-compliant Nacha validation
+- **Custom Filename Templating:** Offers the ability to customize filenames for uploads, including support for handling non-compliant Nacha files.
-- Audit storage of uploaded and downloaded files and [retrieval or viewing](https://github.com/moov-io/ach-web-viewer)
+- **Comprehensive Audit Trail:** Maintains a secure storage of all uploaded and downloaded files, with options for [retrieval or viewing](https://github.com/moov-io/ach-web-viewer), ensuring transparency and ease of access for auditing purposes.
-- Notifications on successful file upload or errors
-   - Slack, PagerDuty, Emails, etc
+- **Notifications:** Provides real-time alerts for successful uploads or error detections through various channels including Slack, PagerDuty, and email, ensuring stakeholders are promptly informed.

-# Non-Goals
+## Non-Goals

-- Nacha compliant limit analysis
-- Balance verification
-- Transaction authorization
-- Settlement availability
-- Risk calculations
+While ACHGateway excels in facilitating ACH file transactions, it is important to note the project's defined scope.
+The following are outside of ACHGateway's direct functionality but are essential considerations for a comprehensive ACH processing ecosystem:

+- **Nacha Compliant Limit Analysis:** Assessing transaction limits as per Nacha guidelines.
+- **Balance Verification:** Confirming account balances prior to transaction processing.
+- **Transaction Authorization:** Securing approvals for transaction execution.
+- **Settlement Availability:** Ensuring funds are available for settlement.
-   - For OFAC, sanction, and watchlist scanning see [Watchman](https://github.com/moov-io/watchman)
+- **Risk Calculations:** Performing risk assessments for transactions.
+For related services, such as OFAC, sanction, and watchlist scanning, refer to [Watchman](https://github.com/moov-io/watchman).

+## Conclusion

+ACHGateway aims to enhance the efficiency and security of ACH file processing through automation, customization, and robust auditing capabilities.
+While addressing core needs in ACH file management, it also delineates its scope to focus on delivering optimized solutions within its designated functionalities.